Configure SCIM

 - Target Object Actions: Set actions to

-- Save the mapping and sync the users.
+- Save the mapping and sync the users and teams.

 FAQ